MahammadHajiyev2024/datafun-05-sql/README.md

 # Project 5: Mahammad Hajiyev SQL project
+Project 5 integrates Python and SQL, focusing on database interactions using SQLite.
+This project introduces logging, a useful tool for debugging and monitoring projects, and involves creating and managing a database, building a schema, and performing various SQL operations, including queries with joins, filters, and aggregations.

 ## Overview
 This project integrates Python and SQL using SQLite.
 It involves creating and managing a database, defining a schema, and performing various SQL operations such as joins, filters, and aggregations.
 Additionally, logging is implemented to track program execution and assist in debugging and monitoring.

+## Installation and Setup

 ## Requirements
 - **Database:** SQLite